mharis-waqar/Live-Object-Detection/README.md

 # Live-Object-Detection

-I am going to develop an Android Application that uses Camera for live object Detection detection.
+I am going to develop an Android Application that will Contain almost All features of Moderen Ai.